-23 American National Standards Institute
+26 American National Standards Institute

-20 ECCCNYS 2016, Section R403.7 and 2016 New York City Energy Conservation Code (NYCECC), Section R403.7.
-ECCCNYS 2016 and 2016 NYCECC require that systems serving multiple dwelling units, where commercial code is applicable, follow Sections C403 and C404 of the respective codes.
-In general, heat pumps installed in dwellings where residential code is applicable are required to be sized per ACCA Manual S. The intent is to match the equipment capacity closely to the load calculations of ACCA Manual J. In addition to program requirements regarding sizing heat pumps relative to the heating load, Manual S sets a maximum low-speed heat pump cooling capacity (which corresponds to minimum capacity on NEEP Cold Climate Heat Pump List information sheets) of 115% of the total Manual J cooling load for multi-speed or variable-speed heat pumps.
-As an alternate, if the sensible heat ratio (SHR) is \geq 95%, the maximum low-speed heat pumps.
+Pump List information sheets) of 115% of the total Manual J cooling load for multi-speed or variable-speed heat pumps.
+As an alternative, if the sensible heat ratio (SHR) is \geq 95%, the maximum low-speed cooling capacity may be 15,000 Btu/h greater than the total Manual J cooling load for multi-speed or variable-speed heat pumps.
 For a single-speed water-to-water heat pump utilizing a buffer tank, the limit of 115% applies only to indoor coils that provide cooling from the buffer tank.
 The NYS Clean Heat Program considers the above cooling capacity limits to be best-practice targets, not absolute program rules.
-Contractors must make a good faith effort to select equipment whose combined lowspeed cooling capacity is within the above guidelines.
+Contractors must make a good faith effort to select equipment whose combined low-speed cooling capacity is within the above guidelines.